Backpacking Montenegro: 16 Must Visit Destinations

 Try and time it that you aren’t here when a cruise ship is in port.
 Prices will increase and there are thousands of people squished into the small old town.

-Dubrovnik to Kotor
+Getting from Dubrovnik to Kotor

 Kotor is about a 2-hour drive south of Dubrovnik, so it’s more than possible to do day trips here from Croatia.
 Just be mindful that in summertime the border crossing can get busy.

 Tivat is where you will find the exclusive Porto Montenegro.
-This supeyachting hub is definitely more on the expensive side of things.
+This superyachting hub is definitely more on the expensive side of things.
 Although worth checking out for a day.
 The whole port area is newly built and features plenty of restaurants and bars overlooking the water.

 I loved the time I was based here and if you have some money to spend I would recommend staying here or nearby.
 Splurge on a pizza with a bottle of Whispering Angel rosé at Bevanda Ristorante & Pizzeria.
 After dinner head to The Clubhouse for the best espresso martinis.
 If you’re ready for a party Platinum Nightclub stays open late.